stoneacre/beautiful-jekyll/_posts/2017-07-27-mutual-fund-basics.md

 ## Types of Mutual Funds

-In 2016, there were just over 9,500 mutual funds operating within the United States.
+In 2016, there were just over 9,500 mutual funds operating within the United States.[1]
 While this number can seem overwhelmingly - it also means that there are a HUGE variety of funds available for Latinos who are looking to invest.
 Mutual funds can be broken down into five major categories of funds:

 Equity Funds are mutual funds which focus on holding individual stocks.
 An equity fund could hold shares in IBM, Ford Motor Company, or Apple - just to name a few.
 Their primary goal is to hold stocks which are ripe for price improvement.
 Fixed Income Funds are mutual funds which are made up of stocks which pay dividends and bonds.
 Both of these financial instruments make consistent payments to their shareholders and are used to generate consistent income - many times during retirement.